 Most Medicare drug plans have a coverage gap (also called the "donut hole").
 This means there's a temporary limit on what the drug plan will cover for drugs.

 Not everyone will enter the coverage gap.
 The coverage gap begins after you and your drug plan have spent a certain amount for covered drugs.
-In 2018, once you and your plan have spent $3,750 on covered drugs ($3,820 in 2019), you're in the coverage gap.
+Once you and your plan have spent $5,030 on covered drugs in 2024, you're in the coverage gap.
 This amount may change each year.
 Also, people with Medicare who get Extra Help paying Part D costs won’t enter the coverage gap.

 Brand-name prescription drugs

-Once you reach the coverage gap in 2018, you'll pay no more than 35% of the plan's cost for covered brand-name prescription drugs (in 2019, you'll pay no more than 25% of the plan's cost).
-You get these savings if you buy your prescriptions at a pharmacy or order them through the mail.
-Some plans may offer higher savings in the coverage gap.
-The discount will come off of the price that your plans has set with the pharmacy for that specific drug.
+Once you reach the coverage gap, you'll pay no more than 25% of the cost for your plan's covered brand-name prescription drugs.
+You'll pay this discounted rate if you buy your prescriptions at a pharmacy or order them through the mail.
+Some plans may offer you even lower costs in the coverage gap.
+The discount will come off of the price that your plan has set with the pharmacy for that specific drug.

 If you have a Medicare drug plan that already includes coverage in the gap, you may get a discount after your plan's coverage has been applied to the drug's price.
 The discount for brand-name drugs will apply to the remaining amount that you owe.

-In 2018, Medicare will pay 56% of the price for generic drugs during the coverage gap (in 2019, Medicare will pay 63% of the price).
-You'll pay the remaining 44% of the price (in 2019, 37% of the price).
-What you pay for generic drugs during the coverage gap decreases each year until it reaches 25% in 2020.
+Medicare will pay 75% of the price for generic drugs during the coverage gap.
+You'll pay the remaining 25% of the price.
 The coverage for generic drugs works differently from the discount for brand-name drugs.
 For generic drugs, only the amount you pay will count toward getting you out of the coverage gap.

 If you have a Medicare drug plan that already includes coverage in the gap, you may get a discount after your plan's coverage has been applied to the drug's price.